Adam's Corners Cafe

 REFLECTIONS

-collaborating closely with a client
+Collaborating closely with a client

 This project pushed me in the best ways—from collaborating with a real client to solving problems that mattered to real people.
 Through field observations and working closely with the team, I saw how design could do more than just make something look better—it could actually make someone’s day easier, their work smoother, or their space more inviting.

-designing a physical space felt a lot like designing a digital one.
+Designing a physical space felt a lot like designing a digital one.

 Even though this project focused on a real-world environment, I found myself drawing on the same instincts I use in interface design: understanding how people move through an experience and creating a flow that anticipates user needs.
 Whether it’s choosing where to place signage or how to organize a navigation bar, the goal is the same—help people feel confident and oriented.